The 1-54 Contemporary African Art Fair is back in Harlem this year in a new venue.

 The event will be open to the public from Friday, May 19 to Sunday, May 21, with a VIP & Press Preview on Thursday, May 18.

-Twenty-five galleries from Africa and around the world will be represented, including local spot Long Gallery Harlem.
+Twenty-six galleries from Africa and around the world will be represented, with 16 appearing in New York for the first time.

-Tickets to the fair are $20.
+Tickets to the in-person fair are $20.